JesseTimonen/AutoClicker/README.md

 # Auto Clicker

-Auto Clicker is an application which can be used to automate mouse clicks, this application also supports repeating keyboard patterns.
+Auto Clicker is an application which allows you to automate mouse clicks, create macros, create hotkeys for mouse clicks and automate keyboard inputs.

 ## How to Use

-To open the application run the executable (AutoClicker.exe).
+To open the application just run the executable (AutoClicker.exe).
 You may delete all other files, they are not required to run the executable.

-Hotkey to turn autoclicker on/off is 'PageDown'.